RajatToshniwal/awsserverless-videosubtiltles-localization/README.md

      * Lambda function will copy the original video file from the “transinput” folder of the Transcribe bucket to the “mediavideos” folder of the MediaConvert bucket.
      * MediaConvert bucket creates a job in the AWS Elemental MediaConvert services to burn-in the translated captions with the original video.

+## Enhancements:
+1. I have not written the delete object code for any bucket.
+Ideally it should be there to avoid the duplicity.
+2. Its better to use some database to track which caption file is tied to which video file.
+For now, I have just written a hack using “-” as delimiter to identify the video file.
+3. Step function can be used for the overall tracking of the jobs.
+4. Code for error handling is not very extensive, though cloudwatch logs are used for each of the services.